kailash-manasarovar/statement/docs/timeline/2023/april.md

 ## Good Friday

-- On April 7th, Good Friday, I remained sexually aroused.
+- On April 7th, Good Friday, I remain sexually aroused.
 - I was staying at the Mercure Hotel, Lourdes.
 - I masturbated in my hotel room.
 It was the first sexual activity I had experienced for over 12 years.
 - My laptop was open on the desk at the time, and the camera was facing the bed.